githublennard/api-interactive-brokers/README.md

 ### Note
-**Name & Path of Framework to Deploy the API IBKR from CommandLine with python3:**
+**Name and Path Framework to Deploy the API IBKR from CommandLine with python3:**
 ```
 * PATH: /filesApiPython/IBJts/source/pythonclient/
 * NAME: frameworkApiIbkr.py
 * To get description and how to use, please execute in command line: " ./frameworkApiIbkr.py -h "
 ```

 **Location in GitHub for Python codes to deploy the API:**
 * filesApiPython/IBJts/samples/Python/Testbed   --> This path is for files to run in IDE as PyCharm
 * filesApiPython/IBJts/source/pythonclient   --> This path is for files to run in bash